Musicians Returning to Live Performance

 This advice should be read in conjunction with the latest public health recommendations and government guidelines around size of gatherings, social distancing, respiratory etiquette, mask wearing and hand washing.
 It will be updated from time to time in line with current research.

-- Ask for a detailed description of your venue’s health and safety measures and become familiar with the protocols you will be expected to adhere to on the concert day
+- Ask for a detailed description of your venue’s health and safety measures and become familiar with the protocols to which you will be expected to adhere

 - Offer your own ideas for health and safety specific to your act

 - Perform your own risk assessment for rehearsal, travel and performance, including measures to minimise risks

 - Keep up to date with the latest scientific knowledge and recommendations, and adapt your risk assessments accordingly

 - Plan for what will happen if a group member falls sick or has to self-isolate: will you replace the musician or cancel the performance?

 - Prepare an accurate stage plan and send it to your venue in advance, bearing in mind distancing requirements and latest safety guidelines regarding your specific instrument